 But for some reason, he got out of the Knicks team, and later, he signed a contract for ten days Trail Blazers.

 He played only one match during the contract of NBA season of 2004.
-After that, Slavko signed up for Crvena Zvezda, and after that, he moved to play with the team Budućnost Podgorica for three years.
+After that, Slavko signed up for FK Crvena Zvezda, and later, he moved to play with the team Budućnost Podgorica for three years.